 While some of the think-tank scholars interviewed have had their books translated into Chinese by mainland presses, most have not.
 A growing number do not try, recognizing that significant parts of their books would never make it past the censors.
 When informed privately by the translator of her book that large portions were being excised, one scholar halted the Chinese publication process.
 Another scholar battled for two years with the Chinese publisher after the contract had been signed between the Western and Chinese publishers.
 The State Press and Publishing Administration demanded more than seventy deletions, finally settling on five with the agreement of the scholar.
-In the end, however, the Chinese publisher informed the scholar's publisher that the book could not proceed to publication because of "unfriendly remarks" the scholar had been making in the media.
+In the end, however, the Chinese publication because of "unfriendly remarks" the scholar had been making in the media.
 Most US scholars simply do not bother with mainland publishers and look for publication opportunities in Taiwan or Hong Kong.
 Several US scholars believe that there are pirated copies of their books or at least partially translated copies available within China.
 At least one scholar found that a search on Baidu yielded half of her most recent book online.